Granulate/gprofiler/README.md

 * `--perf-mode=none` is required because gProfiler will not have permissions to run system-wide `perf`, so we will profile only runtime processes, such as Java.
 See [perf-less mode](#perf-less-mode) for more information.

 ### Databricks unique service names for job clusters
-By using `--databricks-job-name-as-service-name`, gProfiler will use the Job Clusters' job name as service name.
+By using `--databricks-job-name-as-service-name`, gProfiler will use the Job Clusters' Job Name as service name.
+In case gProfiler successfully managed to extract the Job Name, the service name will be `databricks-job-<JOB_NAME>`.
-By default, this flag relies on the `spark.databricks.clusterUsageTags.clusterAllTags` property to extract the Job name.
+By default, this functionality relies on `spark.databricks.clusterUsageTags.clusterAllTags` property to extract the Job Name.

 In case gProfiler spots this property is redacted, gProfiler will use the `spark.databricks.clusterUsageTags.clusterName` property as service name.